jwesters/Personal-Writing/Drafts/Weekly Songs.md

 				As if I owed you something

 		This is probably the only verse in the song that doesn't have profanity in it either.
 The choice of this song to close the album was a great decision as it ties the entire album together.

+107. ["Formed a Band"](https://open.spotify.com/track/6BMhrvODuuB1KasGoSM5S2?si=3b4308230bef4e89) Art Brut (Bang Bang Rock and Roll).
+If anyone argues that video games aren't relevant in today's culture then I would argue that I probably wouldn't have heard of this band if it weren't for [FIFA Street 2](https://en.wikipedia.org/wiki/FIFA_Street_2).
+This song is a song that people either love or hate.
+I can understand both sides.
+It has a very repetitive chorus and the singer has a voice that is somewhat monotone.
+That said, this song is catchy as hell and whenever I hear it I think of FIFA Street 2 for XBox.